shuvroce/unit-converter/README.md

-# Gunter – Unit Converter for Engineers
+# Ell – Engineering Unit Converter

 A lightweight, always-on-top **unit converter** desktop application for civil and structural engineers, built with **C++ and Qt 5**.
 Supports multiple categories of units and provides **From → To conversion** with a clean GUI.